 Strain till your last Surmise —

-To oppose would have been “frivolous” of the man (Surrender, Love V): an idea much unlike Emily Dickinson in the Apotheosis; more, the first print piece tells about a book, not a man.
+To oppose would have been “frivolous” of the man: an idea much unlike Emily Dickinson in the Apotheosis.
+More, the first print piece does not tell about a man, see the Resource bookmark here.

-Fascicle distribution of the epsilon happens to be unlike her, as well.
-The Secret (Life XIV, P90-14) has the epsilon only in the word shape “εxpound”, not an extraordinary word to the author herself.
-Different from any other imagery by Emily Dickinson, The Wind (sample F334A) would elaborate a figure-of-speech hand into bodily dust, to spell the word shape beyond without the epsilon as well as with it, in two directly consecutive lines.
+Fascicle distribution of the epsilon may occasion doubt, too.
+Different from any of the poet’s imagery as well, The Wind (sample F334A) would elaborate a figure-of-speech hand into bodily dust, to spell the word shape beyond with the epsilon and then without it, in two consecutive lines.

 Inheritance, it is, to us —